NCAS-CMS/cfa-conventions/source/cfa.md

 that provide instructions on how to create the aggregated data.

-The dimensions of the aggregated data, called the *aggregated dimensions* must exist as dimensions in the parent file and must be stored with the `aggregated_dimensions` attribute, and the presence of an `aggregated_dimensions` attribute will identify an aggregated variable.
-Therefore the `aggregated_dimensions` attribute must not be present on any variables that do not have aggregated data.
+The dimensions of the aggregated data, called the *aggregated dimensions*, must exist as dimensions in the parent file and must be stored with the **`aggregated_dimensions`** attribute.
+The presence of an `aggregated_dimensions` attribute will identify an aggregated variable, therefore the `aggregated_dimensions` attribute must not be present on any variables that do not have aggregated data.
 The value of the `aggregated_dimensions` attribute is a blank separated list of the aggregated dimension names given in the order which matches the